Special unitary group: Isomorphism with group of versors and relation to spatial rotations

-This map is in fact a group isomorphism.
 Additionally, the determinant of the matrix is the squared norm of the corresponding quaternion.
 Clearly any matrix in SU(2) is of this form and, since it has determinant 1, the corresponding quaternion has norm 1.
-Thus SU(2) is isomorphic to the group of versors.

-Relation to spatial rotations
+Thus, restricting the above map gives a group isomorphism between SU(2) and the group of quaternions with norm 1.

-Every versor is naturally associated to a spatial rotation in 3 dimensions, and the product of versors is associated to the composition of the associated rotations.
+Quaternions of norm 1 are called versors since they can be associated with rotations in 3-dimensional space: Every versor is naturally associated to a spatial rotation in 3 dimensions, and the product of versors is associated to the composition of the associated rotations.
 Furthermore, every rotation arises from exactly two versors in this fashion.
-In short: there is a 2:1 surjective homomorphism from SU(2) to SO(3); consequently SO(3) is isomorphic to the quotient group SU(2)/, the manifold underlying SO(3) is obtained by identifying antipodal points of the 3-sphere S^{3}, and SU(2) is the universal cover of SO(3).
+In short: there is a 2:1 surjective homomorphism from SU(2) to the rotation group SO(3); consequently SO(3) is isomorphic to the quotient group SU(2)/, the manifold underlying SO(3) is obtained by identifying antipodal points of the 3-sphere S^{3}, and SU(2) is the universal cover of SO(3).